opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 The workspaces list page serves as your central hub for workspace management, displaying all workspaces for which you have access permissions.
 Key features include the following:

 - Search: Quickly find a workspace by name.
-- Filter: Sort workspaces based on use case
+- Filter: Sort workspaces based on use case.
 - At-a-glance: View each workspace's name, use case, description, last update time, and associated data sources.

 Each workspace entry includes an **Actions** column with four functional buttons.
 These tools streamline your workspace management, allowing for efficient organization and customization of your OpenSearch Dashboards environment: